saminiir/saminiir.github.io/privacy.md

 The Site contains links to other websites.
 This website's privacy policy applies only to it, so if you click on a link to another website, you should read their privacy policy.

-# Changes to our privacy policy
+# Changes to the privacy policy

 The maintainer of the Site keeps its privacy policy under regular review and places any updates on this web page.
-This privacy policy was last updated on 7 May 2019.
+This privacy policy was last updated on 8 May 2019.

 # How to contact